 I read her first book (The Wedding Date) and loved it.
 So when the COVID-19 lockdown started, I borrowed it from my public library’s app but forgot about it.
 So, unfortunately, it was returned for me.

 by Sarah J. Maas

 With two books on this list authored by Sarah J. Maas, it seems like I don’t like her.
-However this is merely a coincidence.
-This book was partially abandoned because I bought it as an Audiobook and partially because I had school work to do.
+However, this is merely a coincidence.
+This book was partially abandoned because I bought it as an Audiobook and partially because I had school work.